Tanishqua-Simform/django/readme.md

 Later I resumed working on my To-Do app.
 I have implemented Create feature using Forms.
 As well as, integrated bootstrap for attractive UI -> [Styled Home Page](/Snapshots/Todo_Home_Styled.png)

 That's it for today!
 See you on Monday!

+##### Dt.
+10 Mar, 2025.

+Today we will cover all the topics we have learnt so far in more depth to make them stronger.

+I have covered -

+- MVC vs. MVT architecture.
+- Url router is the Controller in MVT.
+- ORM is to make database queries from python.
+It protects from SQL injections and CSRF issues.
+- ORM Methods / QuerySet API - create(), save(), update(), delete(), filter(), get()
+- Change databases using - dumpdata and loaddata
+  - Dumps data of older db into json file and then loads it from json file to new db
+- Integrate NoSql in Django using Adapter - djongo.
+Also, we can use DRF for mongodb
+- Data migrations, Conflict in Migration - makemigration --merge
+- Fake migration - migrate --fake
+- Meta class - Inner class that holds meta data. db_table, verbose_name, permissions etc actions can be performed in it.
+- Group by in Django using values() followed by annotate()

+For deeper understanding it is better that I provide you the link to my chat with GPT - [Link](https://chatgpt.com/share/67ceee24-1288-8008-8f93-bfe305c00ecb)

+Other than this, I helped my co-trainee with her git assignment, as she joined late and had a few conceptual doubts in the basics.
+I also helped another trainee with issues in creating form with POST methods and integrating bootstrap in it.

+That's it for today.
+See you tomorrow!